marcferna/CakePHP-GoogleMapHelper/readme.md

 * **infoWindow:** Boolean to show an information window when you click your position marker or not
 * **windowText:** Default text inside your position marker´s information window

-In order modify any of the default options shown below you need to create your map passing the array as follows:
+In order modify any of the default options shown above you need to create your map passing the array as follows:
 ```php
 <?
   // Override any of the following default options to customize your map